 For a number of years, the future of our brewery had appeared uncertain, following periods of closure.
 In fact, the investment required to bring it up to modern standards had made its viability questionable and in July 2002 a plan was published to convert it to housing.

 Just six months later in January 2003, our brewery is bought by John Roberts’ Brewing Co.Ltd. - the name of which celebrates our historic association, over about a century,with the Roberts family.
 Our brewery is fully refurbished, ensuring its brewing future for many years to come.

-Moving with the times, it’s now winter 2020 and we launch our online shop,delivering our iconic beers all over the UK for real ale enthusiasts to enjoy.
+Moving with the times, in the winter of 2020 we launched our online shop, proudly delivering our iconic beers to real ale enthusiasts all over the UK for the first time.